radish-miyazaki/sveltekit-tutorial/README.md

 ## svelte-tutorial

-this repository is sample project which migrates from sapper to svelte-kit and introduced TypeScript in below udemy course .
+this repository is the below udemy course's project which I migrate from sapper to svelte-kit and introduce TypeScript.

 https://www.udemy.com/course/sveltejs-the-complete-guide/